Shop by Room ➜ Nursery and Kids Room ➜ Play Mats

 What is safer for a play mat, TPU or EVA foam?

-I don’t know.
+To be honest, I don’t know, and I’m not sure anyone does yet.
 You’ll see claims both ways, usually by companies making play mats with one or the other, but the reality is, we never know all of the ingredients involved to transform the relatively safe TPU or EVA into their foam versions.
 While formamide is a known part of the EVA foaming process, the TPU foaming process has just as much potential for chemicals of concern— I worry that we will find out there is an equivalent of formamide in the TPU process someday.
 My best guess is that they are both slightly better than choosing memory foam or PVC mats, based on the logic in the answer immediately above this.